3mirSahin/ProgressiveOverload/README.md

 This is the current, simple requirements that needs to be dealt on the backend.

 * Add a few types of workouts (and allow users to create some)
+    * On a second thought, we might want to just use a predetermined number of workouts
 * Keep a history of previous workout sets
 * Create new workout sets (Allow the adding any workout in it) and give it names
 * Show workout set trends.